FILO Apparel, About Our Products

 Limited Warranty:

-FILO Apparel products covered by this warranty are warranted to the original owner for twelve months starting from the date specified on the original sales invoice.
-This warranty applies to all FILO branded products, and excludes products marked as not covered by warranty on the product’s packaging, hangtag, and/or label, in addition to products purchased from an unauthorized seller or dealer.
+FILO Apparel warrants its products to the original owner for a period of twelve months from the date noted on the original sales invoice.
+This warranty applies to all FILO branded products, except those specifically designated as not covered by warranty on the product's packaging, hangtag, or label, and excludes items purchased from unauthorized sellers or dealers.

-All FILO branded products will be free from defects in both material and workmanship when used and maintained in accordance with firefighting, rescue, or emergency best practices.
-FILO Apparel will replace, at our discretion, any garment we determine to be defective in material or workmanship.
-Only original, unaltered, and unmodified items and workmanship are covered.
-This warranty does not cover damage caused by accident, negligence, improper care, normal wear and tear, or the natural breakdown of materials and colors over an extended period of time and use.
+All FILO branded products are guaranteed to be free from defects in materials and workmanship when used and maintained according to firefighting, rescue, or emergency best practices.
+FILO Apparel reserves the right to replace any garment deemed defective in material or workmanship at its discretion.
+Only original, unaltered, and unmodified items are covered under this warranty.
+Damage caused by accidents, negligence, improper care, normal wear and tear, or natural breakdown of materials and colors over time is not covered.

 Guidelines for Contaminated Clothing

-2. The continued use of the protective clothing items creates rashes or other unexplained health problems issues that may be attributed to some exposure on the fireground.
+- Continued use of protective clothing leads to skin rashes or unexplained health issues that could be linked to exposure during firefighting operations.

 Clothing Decontamination